joshuaward/parallax-mountains/README.md

 This will process any Sass (SCSS) files, translate ES6 to ES5 and launch a web browser showing the current files.
 Making changes to the files should result in the page updating automatically.

-## Questions

-Drop me a line at [shramee.srivastav@gmail.com](shramee.srivastav@gmail.com) with any questions or thoughts.
-Pull requests welcomed!

 ### License

 MIT